-Investigating the body and the art historic, her enquiry has developed to examine the figure, space, and both in terms of presence and absence; serving to explore ideas about occupation and habitation in effect, set amongst the many defining spaces which make up our said surroundings.
+Investigating the body and the art historic, her enquiry has developed to examine the figure, space, and both in terms of presence and absence; serving to explore ideas about occupation and habitation in effect, set amongst the many defining spaces and interactions which make up our said surroundings.

-Often what surfaces are ideas which encompass the model, where she creates carefully detailed exhibits, facsimiles or devices all made as exacting replicas or copies and with many them being experienced as white signature materials akin to a sort of prototype or proposal.
+Often what surfaces are ideas which encompass the model, where she creates carefully detailed exhibits, facsimiles or devices all made as exacting replicas or copies and with many them being experienced as white signature material akin to a sort of prototype or proposal.

 Her work echoes themes about equal & opposites and connotations of change or a new - spotlighting a future or re-imagined, but equally the work gives glimpse to its latent antitheses: seen as remnants, extracts, traces, forgotten or the left behind.